PaulDotSH/go-evil/README.md

 # Features

-## General
+- ## General
 - Cross Platform
+- "Cheap" to host
+- Easy to setup

-## Ransomware
+- ## Ransomware
 - Encrypts all files it can from the computer
 - Uses a random salt
 - Uses a cryptographically secure random generator (files CANNOT be decrypted without the key)
 - Customizable extension and list of extensions to encrypt
 - Much more

 ## License
 All of these tools which are written by me are licensed under AGPL 3.0